Longnh-github/US-mass-shooting-cases/README.md

 I did not compare this data to other countries worldwide.

-There are several null records in the database.
+There are several null records in the dataset.

 ## 3. Data analysis